Beta License Agreement

 The Product and Documentation are provided “AS IS” without warranty of any kind, and Sisense and its licensors and suppliers disclaim all warranties, express, implied or statutory, including without limitation any implied warranties of title, non-infringement of third party rights, merchantability, or fitness for a particular purpose.
 The entire risk arising out of the use or performance of the Product remains with the user.

 For the sake of clarity, the provisions in the license agreement between the licensee of the Sisense Software and Sisense (the “License Agreement”), providing any representations, warranties or indemnities shall not apply to the Product.
 For purposes of the limitation of liability provisions of the License Agreement, no amount has been paid or is payable to Sisense in connection with the Product.
 However, the license provisions continue to apply to the Sisense Software and the confidentiality provisions of the License Agreement shall continue to apply to those portions of the information shared with you by Sisense that are Confidential Information as defined in the License Agreement or any confidentiality agreement in effect between the licensee and Sisense.

 Traditional dashboards provide comprehensive access to vast amounts of data, however, sometimes you need quick, actionable insights.
 The Sisense-Enabled Bulb provides an immediate visual representation of a KPI.
-Sisense recommends choosing a KPI that is meaningful to your business and with conditions that you expect might change frequently.
+Sisense recommends choosing a KPI that is meaningful to your business and you expect might change frequently.
 KPIs that are relatively static are less meaningful to monitor with the Sisense-Enabled Bulb.

 To see how Sisense’s Marketing department has implemented the Sisense-Enabled Bulb, click here.